-OEFC prepares annual financial statements in accordance with the recommendations of the PSAB of the Canadian Institute of Chartered Accountants.
+OEFC prepares annual financial statements in accordance with Canadian public sector accounting standards.
 The financial statements are reviewed and recommended by the Audit Committee and approved by the Board.
-The annual financial statements are audited by the Auditor General who expresses an opinion on whether they present the financial results fairly and in accordance with accounting principles recommended for governments by the Canadian Institute of Chartered Accountants.
-The findings are reviewed by the Audit Committee and the Board.
+The annual financial statements are audited by the Auditor General who expresses an opinion on whether they present the financial results fairly in accordance with Canadian public sector accounting standards.
+The financial statements and the audit report are reviewed by the Audit Committee and the Board.
 These audited financial statements are tabled in the Ontario Legislature as part of the Annual Report and are included as a schedule to the Public Accounts of the Province.
 Unaudited financial statements are prepared quarterly and presented to the Audit Committee and the Board.